Enable File Type Controls

 Procedure

-1. Navigate to Secure > Web Profiles,
+1. Navigate to Secure > Security Profiles,

 1. Check the categories of the file types to choose all file types in the group, or expand a file type category to choose specific file types.
 For more information about available file types, see File Types to Block.